beaumontlab/antonie/README.md

 ===========
 The current algorithm is fast on common hardware, but needs around 200MB of memory for a typical prokaryote.
 It also assumes it is aligning against a single chromosome.
-Combined, this means that eukaryotic processing is currently hard to do using Antonie.
+Combined, this means that right now, eukaryotic processing hard to do using Antonie.

 SAMPLE USE
 ==========